CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

 Since RDA API is not yet in production won't their conventions change substantially in the near future?
 That would be a danger either with hand-written code or with a plugin.
 The plugin centralizes the implemtation of those conventions so we can leverage that to simplify adapting to the change.
-Simply change the plugin and the new conventions apply to all fields.
+Simply change the plugin and the new conventions apply to all classes and fields automatically.

 A similar approach has been taken with the hand-written code too.
 However, though embedding the conventions in library classes and methods is helpful it can still lead to widespread code changes if you need to add a parameter to a library method.